 The tiny eggs hatch into larvae without eyes and legs.
 The larvae then undergo a series of moulting where hair starts growing.
-The hair is shaped like a hooked, enabling worker ants to carry larvae ants as they do not have eyes and legs at this stage.
-The larvae ant moults multiple times over this stage, primarily depending on adult worker ants for food.
+The hair is shaped like a hook, enabling worker ants to carry larvae ants as they do not have eyes and legs at this stage.
+The larva moults multiple times over this stage, primarily depending on adult worker ants for food.

 Stage 3 – Pupa stage:

 The ant larvae transform into a pupa stage over the course of several moults.
 Physical features like eyes, legs and wings may start to appear.
 In the pupa stage, the ant has antennae and legs that are folded against its body.

 Stage 4 – Adult stage: